AutomationPanda/ag-2022-cbt-realtalk/README.md

 You can run tests individually from an IDE like IntelliJ IDEA.
 You can also run tests using `mvn test`
 (including [single tests](https://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html)).
+Just remember to set the required environment variables first!

 ### 1. Using a local machine